Ohio woman’s cancer disappears after groundbreaking clinical trial

 "The future is unknown so just enjoy the moment.
 I think you're a lot happier if you can do that."

-Doctors say they still don't know exactly why some people respond better to cart cells than others since the trial is still in the very early stages.
+Doctors say they still don't know exactly why some people respond better to CAR T-cells than others since the trial is still in the very early stages.

 But they say the new treatment is very promising, especially for cancers of the blood and organs.